joaquinsalas/nowcastingRt/README.md

 *delay.nowcastingSamples* takes the parameters for the Gamma distributions and generates 1,000 sequences of random number of infectious.
 The sequences are saved in <infectious_samples.csv>

 # In R
 Go back to R and execute the following program.
-Execute the program *estimateRtMexicoNowcasting.Rmd*.
+Execute the program *estimateRtMexicoNowcastingDF.Rmd*.
 This program will run the *EpiEstim* program to compute $R_t$.